membraneframework/membrane_tutorials/videoroom/videoroom.md

   elixir < .exs file to execute >
   ```

   Pay attention to the difference in files format (.ex vs .exs) since Elixir distinguishes between .ex files, which are expected to be compiled with Elixir compiler (```elixirc``` command) and .exs script files (which are executed inline with ```elixir``` command).
-In our project we will use both types of the files - the main differece is that .ex files will also be stored in compiled version.
+In our project we will use both types of the files - the main difference is that .ex files will also be stored in compiled version.

   After Elixir installation you should also have an access to mix build automation tool.
 For instance you can create new mix project with:
   ```bash